Ukomah/PowerBI_Projects/Projects_on_sales/Plant_sales_performance_report/README.md

 ![Dashboard Screenshot](images/dashboard.png)

 ## 📊 Project Overview
-This Power BI dashboard tracks the **Quantity Performance** of Plant Co. for the year 2023.
+This Power BI dashboard tracks the **Quantity Performance** of Plant Co. for the year 2022, 2023 and 2024.
 It provides insights into:
 - Sales growth trends (YTD vs PYTD).
 - Country-wise performance breakdown.
 - Monthly fluctuations in sales.